-It is important to note that the primary actor in this effort has to be the Afghan government: in the end only they can put in place lasting reforms and create ac-countability in their own country.
+It is important to note that the primary actor in this effort has to be the Afghan government: in the end only they can put in place lasting reforms and create accountability in their own country.
 But the US has considerable influence which it can and should use, and many of the levers of this influence have not been fully employed in this particular fight.
-They range from deciding who to invite for train-ing in the US or to meet a visiting American VIP, up to asset seizures and criminal proceedings against individuals with US citizenship or other links to America.
-These tools need to be used carefully and appropriately, and with a clear aim of affecting the incentives and interests of those involved in abuses, but they can have a very real impact.
+They range from deciding who to invite for training in the US or to meet a visiting American VIP, up to asset seizures and criminal proceedings against individuals with US citizenship or other links to America.
+These tools need to be used carefully and appropriately, and with a clear aim of affecting the incentives and interests of those involved in abuses, but they can have a very

 There is some discussion about whether the US should increase conditionality around its support to the Afghan government to achieve these aims.
 Conditionality can be a blunt instrument, and the Afghan government has valid concerns about its effects on sovereignty.
 However, it is legitimate for the American government to expect its Afghan partners to live up to their commitments on governance issues.
 Even if conditionality is avoided, the US government can do much to build in incentives for progress into its support to the Afghan government.

-We ask for additional support in the form of leadership, political engagement, and we ask for additional support in the form of readers since, pointed engagement, and sometimes, additional funding from Congress in three key areas.
+We ask for additional support in the form of leadership, political engagement, and sometimes, additional funding from Congress in three key areas.

 First, the government and its international partners can do more to ensure direct accountability where there are abuses.
 The Afghan government desperately needs a permanent, confirmed Attorney General to prosecute corruption, and to develop a permanent, confirmed Attorney General to prosecute corruption, and to develop the capacity and teeth of enforcement and oversight bodies.
-A strong Monitoring and Evaluation Committee (MEC) can also help by providing investigations and over-sight in the counter-corruption fight.
+A strong Monitoring and Evaluation Committee (MEC) can also help by providing investigations and oversight in the counter-corruption fight.
 Second, there are many opportunities to strengthen the legal framework to integrate transparency and accountability in a way which effectively raises the costs for abuses.
-That includes anti-corruption, transparency, fiscal and banking reforms-which will have the major added benefit of improving the anyionement for business and investment and growth in of improving the environment for business and investment and spurring growth in the Afghan economy.
-Third, in accordance with its international commitments, Af-ghanistan should fully implement international standards-such as the Extractive Industry Transparency Initiative (EITI), Open Contracting Principles, and Open Contracting Principles, and Open Government Partnership in order to improve transparency and accountability, and thus civil society and Parliamentary oversight.
+That includes anti-corruption, transparency, fiscal and banking reforms-which will have the major added benefit of improving the apprison of the proving the proving the proving the province of the provi of improving the environment for business and investment and spurring growth in the Afghan economy.
+Third, in accordance with its international commitments, Afghanistan should fully implement international standards-such as the Extractive Industry Transparency Initiative (EITI), Open Contracting Principles, and Open Government Partnership in order to improve transparency and accountability, and thus civil society and Parliamentary oversight.